TheDrBee/oSCILLAtor/README.md

 - deploy a contract that imports and uses it.

 Note: This currently only works on isolated server (also: locally run using ceres) and test-net.

+See also [RemoteReadAdt.js](js/RemoteReadAdt.js) where a user defined library defining a user defined ADT `AB` is deployed, namely [AdtLib.scilib](./scilib/AdtLib.scilib).